Nutrition & Food Science (NUFD)

 NUFD 150 Food Composition and Scientific Preparation (3 credits)

 An introduction to food science, nutrition and food preparation with emphasis on scientific principles involved in the characteristics of acceptable standardized products and product evaluation.
-Meets Gen Ed - Interdisciplinary Studies.
+Satisfies Gen Ed - Interdisciplinary Studies requirement; satisfies SEEDS Scientific Reasoning student learning outcome in alignment with Educated Citizenry value.

 NUFD 153 Dynamics of Food and Society (3 credits)